glaogideonelorm/backslash_test/README.md

   Push your backend code to a Git repository (e.g., GitHub) and connect it to [Railway](https://railway.app).
 Railway will build and deploy your Node.js application.
 - **Data:**
   Data is stored locally in JSON files within the project.
 Note that Railway's file system is ephemeral; consider using a database for persistent data storage in a production environment.
+  Future changes would be made to make data persistent

 ### Frontend (Netlify)
 - **Deploying:**